-To assess major Wix, Squarespace highlights in terms of Pros and Cons for these 2 powerful website builders please click on the following links for important, at a glance detail:
+To assess major Wix Squarespace highlights in terms of Pros and Cons for these two powerful website builders please click on the following links;

 Anyone with even a smidgen of interest in web building platforms will surely have heard the name ‘Wix’.
 Their aggressive and successful marketing campaigns have put them at the head of the ‘drag and drop’ website building arena.